prof3ssorSt3v3/mad9034/docs/modules/week8/README.md

 ::: tip TODO before next week

-- Read all the notes for Week 9 and watch the videos.
+- Submit your Scenario and IA Diagram assignments by Sunday, October 30.
+Read all the assigned reading for Week 9 and watch the videos.
 This will help you answer pop-quiz questions and prepare you for the lectures and the in-class exercises.
   :::